sielkr/synsanity/README.md

 add_synsanity_rule INPUT synsanity-mitigation eth0
 ```

-This hooks synsanity mitigation rules in the iptables `INPUT` chain using a condition called `synsanity-mitigation-80` on packets arriving on the interface `eth0` on port `80`.
+This hooks synsanity mitigation rules in the iptables `INPUT` chain using a condition called `synsanity-mitigation` on packets arriving on the interface `eth0`.

 In this case, the condition will be available at `/proc/net/ipt_condition/synsanity-mitigation-80` and will defualt to `0`, meaning synsanity is not intercepting packets.
 By default, when `add_synsanity_rule` sees a watermark of 90% on the SYN receive queue on the receiving socket, it will enable this condition (and the proc file will show `1`), and thus enable synsanity's mitigation on that port.